fdifrison/intergalacticGuidesForCoders/SpringFramework/Manual/Manual_Spring.md

 receives data back form the service and populates the **model** which than is passed to a view technology (e.g.
 Thymeleaf) that generates a view and gets returned to the client.

+## Project structure

+The typical project structure for a spring-boot application that concerns an MVC model end a database (jpa) is the
+following:

+* the **Entity** or the **Model** is the package that contains the java translation of a sql table; if using jpa we need to mark it with **@Entity**, define a primary key (annotating with **@Id**) and set a generation strategy.
+The Entity will need a  **Controller** to handle the rest operations (concerning web, a **@RestController**), a **Repository** which in case of jpa is simply and interface that extends **JpaRepository**, an interface that easily implements all the crud methods we may need (if something is not included we can add it to the interface body); a **Service** which will handle the business logic and wil be divided in an interface and its implementation.
+* The **Repository** will be an interface that extends the JpaRepository (or the CrudRepository in case of jdbc implementation) and simply add the crud functionality to access our entity
+* The **Service**, composed of an interface and its (possibly multiple) implementation, is the layer that handles the business logic.
+The implementation of the service will be injected with an instance of the repository in order to be able to leverage its crud capabilities.
+* The **Controller** is just a manager layer, it doesn't contain any business logic but is the center of communication between the view the models and the services.
+It is injected with an instance of the service and contains the REST API of our applications

 ---

 # Spring Data JPA